Ronald Colman: Concert parties and amateur stage

+Besides these performances, Colman also appeared on the amateur stage.
+He made his debut as Freddy Fitzfoodle in Rich Miss Rustle at Victoria Hall, Ealing, on 11 November 1909.
+In 1910 followed the one-act plays Barbara and Lights Out and Spoiling the Broth.
+In October and November of the same year, he sang and danced as Bill Bobstay in H.M.S.
+Pinafore with the West Middlesex Operatic Society.
+In 1911 he appeared in the farcical comedy Jane and in the next year as Samson Quayle in A Tight Corner.
+Around this time Colman joined the Bancroft Dramatic Club, which had been founded in 1892 by Sir Squire Bancroft and performed mainly at the King’s Hall Theatre on the premises of the National Sporting Club in Covent Garden.
+Among its vice presidents were actors like George Alexander, Johnston Forbes-Robertson and Ellen Terry.
+With the Bancroft D. C., Colman appeared in six plays between 1911 and 1914: The Admirable Crichton, Priscilla Runs Away, The Dancing Girl, The Passing of the Third Floor Back, Fanny’s First Play, and Sowing the Wind.
+He also performed in Mr. Steinman’s Corner and as Douglas Cattermole in The Private Secretary with Vivian Parrott’s Amateur Dramatic Society.

 Theatre

 Colman had sufficiently recovered from his wartime injuries to appear at the London Coliseum on 19 June 1916 as Rahmat Sheikh in The Maharani of Arakan, with Lena Ashwell, at the Playhouse in December that year as Stephen Weatherbee in the Charles Goddard/Paul Dickey play The Misleading Lady, and at the Court Theatre in March 1917 as Webber in Partnership.
 At the same theatre, the following year he appeared in Eugène Brieux's Damaged Goods.
 At the Ambassadors Theatre in February 1918, he played George Lubin in The Little Brother.
-In 1918, he toured the UK as David Goldsmith in The Bubble.
+In 1918, he toured the UK as David Goldsmith in The Bubble and as Wilfred Carpenter in The Live Wire.

+By 1914, the Colmans had moved to a furnished flat at 46 Lancaster Gate, Kensington.
+Colman now took rooms at 22 Adam Street, Portman Square, and after the tour with The Live Wire he moved to Victoria Street with Thelma Raye.Colman 1975, p.
+23.

 In 1920, Colman went to America and toured with Robert Warwick in The Dauntless Three and subsequently toured with Fay Bainter in East Is West.
 He married his first wife, Thelma Raye, in 1920; they divorced in 1934.
 At the Booth Theatre in New York City in January 1921, he played the Temple Priest in William Archer's play The Green Goddess.
 With George Arliss at the 39th Street Theatre in August 1921, he appeared as Charles in The Nightcap.
-In September 1922, he had great success as Alain Sergyll at the Empire Theatre (New York City) in La Tendresse, which was to be his final stage work.
+In September 1922, he had great success as Alain Sergyll at the Empire Theatre in New York City in La Tendresse, which was to be his final stage work.